 Fortunately, there are questions that we can answer if we’re willing to do a little digging.
 Wondering which Chernobyl characters were based on real people and what their fates were?
 Thinking about what it was like to work as a scientist behind the Iron Curtain?
 Curious about other nuclear disasters or industrial accidents?
 And what about the effects of all that radiation on the natural environment around the (sealed off) area most impacted by the Chernobyl explosion?

-If you or your patrons have questions or are just fascinated by the topic in general, a good place to start might be with Voices from Chernobyl by Svetlana Aleksievich, which first inspired the show’s creator to develop the series.
-Other books that might be of interest are Stalin and the Scientists by Simon Ings, Mary Mycio’s Wormwood Forest, and Before the Fallout by Diana Preston.
-Or search NoveList for books in the Science writing, History writing, or Politics and global affairs genres, which you can mix and match with our story elements like:
+If you or your patrons have questions or are just fascinated by the topic in general, a good place to start might be our For Fans of Chernobyl Recommended Reads list, which you can find by searching UI 448796.
+Or search NoveList Plus for books in the Science writing, History writing, or Politics and global affairs genres, which you can mix and match with our story elements like:

 SU Nuclear accidents

 If you’re looking for other ways to engage your pop culture vulture patrons, watch a replay of our of webinar “Unlocking pop culture to improve your readers’ advisory.”

 Ashley Lyons is a Readers' Advisory Librarian at NoveList.